meatballs/anvil-events/README.md

   * In your anvil application, create a new module in the client code section and name it 'events'
   * Copy the entire content of `client_code/events.py` from this repository into your 'events' module

+ ### Cookiecutter Template
+ If you are starting a new application, you can also use this [cookiecutter template](https://github.com/meatballs/anvil-cookiecutter) which will automatically include this module using the direct inclusion method above.

 ## Usage

 You can clone a demonstration of this module in use from: